Topics in Probability, Parametric Estimation and Stochastic Calculus: The fundamentals of Probability Theory

 We also represent $X_\sharp P$ by $P_X$ and set $P(X\geq a):=P_X([a,+\infty))$, etc. Also, an element ${\bf x}\in\mathbb R^n$ in the image of a random vector $X:\Omega\to \mathbb R^n$ (or equivalently, in ${\rm supp}(X)$) is called a {\em realization} (or {\em observed value}) of $X$. \end{definition}

-The moral is that \emph{any} random variable $X$ is doomed to mediate between the (rather abstract) probability measure $P$ and its distribution $P_X$, a more tangible probability measure on $\mathbb{R}$.
+\begin{remark} (The central role of distributions and the extension dogma) The moral here is that \emph{any} random variable $X$ is doomed to mediate between the (rather abstract) probability measure $P$ and its distribution $P_X$, a more tangible probability measure on $\mathbb{R}$.
 In this way, $X$ links two complementary levels of description of randomness.
 While $P$ is often difficult to visualize or describe, since it is defined on the sample space $\Omega$, a purely mathematical construct whose internal structure is rarely made explicit, its distribution $P_X$ lives on $\mathbb{R}$ and can therefore be analyzed through familiar descriptive tools such as densities, cumulative distribution functions, tail probabilities, and quantiles.
 Furthermore, because realizations of independent copies of $X$ (the random samples in Remark \ref{many:ind}) provide direct access to the features of $P_X$, it is this distribution that becomes the natural object of study in statistics, physics, and the applied sciences.
+This perspective is closely related to what probabilists sometimes call the {\em extension dogma}: only those notions that remain invariant under pullback by probability-preserving transformations of the sample space should be regarded as intrinsically probabilistic.
+In particular, if $T:\Omega_1\to\Omega_2$ is such a transformation and $X$ is a random variable on $\Omega_2$ then $X$ and its pullback $X\circ T$ have the same distribution and must therefore be indistinguishable from the probabilistic point of view.
+Consequently, the essential content of probability theory resides not in the particular representation of randomness provided by the sample space, but in the distributions of the random variables defined upon it\footnote{Examples of legitimate probabilistic notions appearing in the sequel include expectation, variance, moments, independence and conditional expectation, among others that can be explicitly described in terms of the underlying distributions.
+By contrast, any structural property of $\Omega$ that is not reflected in these laws (such as the cardinality of an event), fails to qualify as intrinsically probabilistic.}; see \cite[Subsection 1.1.1]{tao2012topics} \end{remark}

-\begin{definition} If $X:\Omega\to\mathbb R$ is a random variable then its {\em cumulative distribution function (cdf)} is the function $F_X:\mathbb R\to [0,1]$ given by $F_X(x)=X_\sharp((-\infty,x])$. \end{definition}
+\begin{definition} If $X:\Omega\to\mathbb R$ is a random variable then its {\em cumulative distribution function (cdf)} is the function $F_X:\mathbb R\to [0,1]$ given by $F_X(x)=X_\sharp P((-\infty,x])$. \end{definition}

 Notice that $F_X$ completely determines $X_\sharp P=P_X$.
 Moreover,

 \begin{definition} We say that randon variables $X:\Omega\to \mathbb R^n$ and $Y:\Omega'\to\mathbb R^n$ are {\em identically distributed (i.d.)} if $P_X=P_Y$. \end{definition}